Legyver/selexml/README.md

 #### Case-sensitivity
 All comparisons are case-sensitive by default.
 Appending an underscore to the command turns off case sensitivity

+Commands themselves can be typed in any case, ie: SELECT is the same as select, FROM is the same as from, IS is the same as is, etc.
 ##### Supported comparisons
 <table>
 <tr><td>Case sensitive</td><td>example</td><td>Case insensitive</td><td>example</td></tr>